African Union: Africa–India relations

-The India–Africa Forum Summit (IAFS) is the official platform for the African-Indian relations.
+The India–Africa Forum Summit (IAFS) is the official platform for Africa-India relations.
 IAFS is held once in every three years.
 It was first held from April 4 to April 8, 2008 in New Delhi, India.
 In 2015, the Third India-Africa Forum Summit was held in New Delhi and summit was attended by 51 heads of states of the African Union.
 In 2023, the African Union was admitted to G20 under the presidency of India, chaired by Prime Minister Narendra Modi in New Delhi.

 Africa–Palestine relations

 The African Union periodically invites the President of the State of Palestine to make an opening speech during its annual Summit in Addis Ababa.
 According to Article 10 of the Rules of Procedure of the Union, during the opening of the meeting sessions, the President of the State of Palestine in person is entitled to make an opening speech.

 After the Hamas attack on Israel in October 2023, African Union Commission Chairperson Moussa Faki expressed his "utmost concern" at the situation and called for an immediate cessation of hostilities; additionally, he recalled that denial of the fundamental rights of the Palestinian people, particularly that of an independent and sovereign State of Palestine, was the "main cause of the permanent Israeli-Palestinian tension".